stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 | Elemental Wild Shape | 30 | 5th Level Spells and Primal Strike |
 | Mutable Body         | 50 | 5th Level Spells and Elemental Wild Shape |

 ### Enhanced Wild Shape

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Wild Shape<br>**Actions:** 1
 *Your devotion to the beast within allows you to become more powerful animals.*

-Your Wild Shape ability gains the following benefits:
+Your [Beast Shape](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Transmutation/#beast-shape) spell is modified as follows:
-* You can cast Wild Shape with a single action.
+* You can cast the spell with 1 action.
+* When you roll damage for your form's natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/), you deal additional damage equal to 1dM.
+* Your stamina and maximum stamina increase by 3 times the amount of mana expended for the duration.

-* While you are transformed by Wild Shape, you can use 1 action to expend 1 or more mana to recover 1d8 stamina per mana spent.
+Additionally, while you are transformed by Beast Shape, you can use 1 action to expend 1 or more mana to recover 1dR stamina per mana spent.
 The maximum amount of mana that you may spend on a single recovery is equal to the maximum level of spells that you can cast.
-* You can transform into beasts with a CR maximum equal to the amount of mana expended.

 ### Primal Strike